Attachment theory is not a 'theory'.. it's a part of our neurophysiological operating system

 One of the keys of secure attachment is resonance, attunement and availability.

 The availability and attunement of an attachment figure is important during a wide array of emotional experiences.
-Their availability is particularly important during times of an infant’s distress.
+Their availability is particularly important during times of an infant’s distress (Neufeld).

-Because of how brains mature over time, the infant or young child does not have access to self-regulating features.
+Because of how brains mature over time, the infant or young child does not have access to self-regulating features (Harvard Center on the Developing Child).
 It must outsource these to an attachment figure.
 This is a non-negotiable of being human.

-When an attachment figure is misattuned, unavailable or threatening, the child then does not experience the micro-behaviors and signals that would lead to a release of oxytocin.
+When an attachment figure is misattuned, unavailable or threatening, the child does not experience micro-behaviors and signals that release oxytocin.

 This then leads the child to not display bonding behaviors back to the attachment figure, which then further disrupts the cycle.
 Although the most mature nervous system must be the one to regulate and model availability and the ability to tolerate distress, they still need to receive signals back from the child.
 Although I often use the word caregiver, I actually prefer attachment figure or ‘care-exchanger’ because the bonding behaviors cannot be a one-way flow.
 If an attachment figure doesn’t receive signals back from the infant (in humans this is through voice, eye gaze, facial expression and touch), then they also do not experience the release of oxytocin.
 There needs to be a two-way flow of these signals for bonding to occur.
 (Feldman)